getsolus/solbuild/man/solbuild.conf.5.md

     the tmpfs.
 This value should be a string value, with the same syntax that one would pass to `mount(8)`.

+ * `overlay_root_dir`

+    Set a custom root directory for all overlay contents used by `solbuild(1)` to reside in.
+This option, allows for the overlay content to be placed anywhere which is writable by the user, such as a secondary drive.
+If this is not set the default path `/var/cache/solbuild` will be used as the custom root directory.

     See `solbuild(1)` for more details on the `-t`,`--tmpfs` option behaviour.